pckilgore/dd-cc/README.md

  - wraps a FSM allowing declarative render states in the display logic, and
  - exports a refetch function.

-Filtering is done client side, against by better judgment, but I did not see an available way to have the backend do it for me when I read the docs.
+Filtering is done client side, against my better judgment, but I did not see an available way to have the backend do it for me when I read the docs.
 I didn't dig; and at work I'd probably just ask someone who handles it to be sure.